-How You Can Use It: Inventory planning, customer demand modeling, market share
+How You Can Use It: Inventory planning, customer demand modeling, market share, goal setting

 Sell-Out Data (Claims, Disparate POS)

-How You Can Use It: Basic audience segmentation, upsell opportunities, geographic mapping, customer identification, customer product loyalty, product launches, targeted discounts, brand advancement (plus above)
+How You Can Use It: Basic audience segmentation, upsell opportunities, geographic mapping, customer identification, customer product loyalty, product launches, targeted promotions to both customer and channel, brand advancement (plus above)

 POS Data (Market Basket)

-How You Can Use It: Advanced audience segmentation, product grouping, profitability modeling, value add promotions, product targeting, experiential marketing, targeted offers, loyalty programs (plus above)
+How You Can Use It: Advanced audience segmentation, product grouping, profitability modeling, value add promotions, product targeting, experiential marketing, targeted offers, loyalty programs, retention and reactivation campaigns (plus above)

-How You Can Use It: NPS, customer service and retention strategies (plus above)
+How You Can Use It: NPS and invitations into an advocacy program, customer service and retention strategies, customer experience tracking, areas to focus training (plus above)

 Geographical or Demographic Data

-How You Can Use It: Heat maps, seasonal targeting, cultural targeting, interest-based targeting (plus above)
+How You Can Use It: Heat maps, seasonal targeting, cultural targeting, interest-based targeting, product promotions (plus above)

-How You Can Use It: Training, all of the above
+How You Can Use It: Cloning ideal behaviors, training, all of the above

 If you have sell-in by geography, you can get ahead of your competition by identifying where specific products are selling vs. where they aren’t—and match against any public data sources that make sense.
 Segment these groups and plan for increased inventory in locations with high customer demand.
 Seems simple, but you can bet that somewhere there is a store that has an entire pallet of obsolete product in the back, because someone lacked this data which would have shown no one is buying that product any more.
 This can also help ensure your customers have the product they need and can get it quickly.